 Tamino and Papageno are led in by two priests for the first trial.
-The priests swear them to silence.
-The three ladies tempt Tamino and Papageno to speak.
+The priests advise Tamino and Papageno of the dangers ahead of them and swear them to silence.
+The three ladies appear and tempt Tamino and Papageno to speak.
 Papageno cannot resist answering the ladies, but Tamino remains aloof.
 The ladies withdraw in confusion.

 Tamino and Papageno are led in by priests, who remind them that they must remain silent.
 Papageno complains of thirst.
 An old woman enters and offers Papageno a cup of water.
-He teasingly asks whether she has a boyfriend.
-She replies that his name is Papageno and disappears.
+He drinks and teasingly asks whether she has a boyfriend.
+She replies that she does and that his name is Papageno and disappears.
 The three child-spirits bring in food, the magic flute, and the bells.
 Tamino plays the flute, and Pamina appears.
 She tries to speak with him, but Tamino, bound by his vow of silence, cannot answer her.
 Pamina thinks that he no longer loves her and leaves in despair.

 The priests celebrate Tamino’s successes so far.
 Sarastro instructs Pamina and Tamino to bid each other farewell before the greater trials ahead.
 They exit and Papageno enters.
 The priests grant his request for a glass of wine and he expresses his desire for a wife.
 The elderly woman reappears and warns him that unless he immediately promises to marry her, he will be imprisoned forever.
 When Papageno promises to love her faithfully, she is transformed into the young and pretty Papagena.
 The priests declare that Papageno is not yet worthy of her.

 The three child-spirits hail the dawn.
 They observe Pamina, who is contemplating suicide because she believes Tamino has abandoned her.
-The child-spirits reassure her of Tamino’s love.
+The child-spirits restrain her and reassure her of Tamino’s love.

 Two men in armour lead in Tamino.
-Pamina declares her intention to undergo the remaining trials with him.
-Protected by the magic flute, they pass unscathed through fire and water.
+Tamino declares that he is ready to be tested.
+Pamina enters and declares her intention to undergo the remaining trials with him.
+Protected by the music of the magic flute, they pass unscathed through chambers of fire and water.

 Papageno despairs at having lost Papagena and decides to hang himself.
 The three child-spirits stop him and advise to play his magic bells to summon Papagena.
 She appears.
 The happy couple plan their future and dream of the many children they will have together.